ibm-cloud-docs/transit-gateway/adding-gateway.md

 ```
 {: pre}

-## Adding a connection using the API
+## Adding a connection with the API
 {: #tg-api-adding-connection-transit-gateway}
 {: api}

-To add a connection using the API, follow these steps:
+To add a connection with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
 1. Store any additional variables to be used in the API commands.